Running the Race

 For the mature Christian there is a steady walk of faith that oftentimes leads to difficult, challenging places.
 Your faith will test your reliance on God and teach you to act in ways that are contrary to this world.
 To walk by faith knowingly and fearlessly into the fiery furnace would be the mark of a mature Christian persistently, doggedly, following Christ.

-Genuine faith, I believe, leads us to this pleasant disquietude as the Holy Spirit works within the hearts and minds to move us from living in this world to preparing us for the next: to brings His sons and daughters into glory!
+Genuine faith, I believe, leads us to this pleasant disquietude as the Holy Spirit works within the hearts and minds to move us from living in this world to preparing us for the next: to bring His sons and daughters into glory!

 A disturbance.
 A pleasant disquietude.
 A perturbing, disruptive faith.
 For these things I pray.